U.S. Route 71 in Missouri

-U.S. Route 71 (US 71) is a major north–south U.S. Highway that runs from Louisiana to Canada.
+U.S. Route 71 (US 71) is a major north–south U.S. Highway that runs from a couple miles west of Krotz Springs, Louisiana to the Canada-United States border at International Falls, Minnesota.
 US 71 enters Missouri from Arkansas in the town of Jane.
 US 71 serves the cities of Joplin, Kansas City and St. Joseph.
-At noon on December 12, 2012, the section of US 71 between Pineville, Missouri and Bannister Road in south Kansas City was also designated as a northern extension of Interstate 49 (I-49).
+At noon on December 12, 2012, the section of US 71 between Pineville, Missouri and I-435 in south Kansas City was also designated as a northern extension of Interstate 49 (I-49).

 Route description

 US 71 enters Missouri in Jane coming from Arkansas.
 A new bypass known as the Bella Vista Bypass, goes around Jane and Bella Vista, Arkansas to connect with the freeway section of US 71 near Pineville opened October 1, 2021.
 At this point, Interstate 49 begins its concurrency with US 71.
 I-49 and US 71 pass through many smaller communities before reaching Joplin.
 In Joplin, I-49 and US 71 interchanges with Interstate 44 and begin a short concurrency from I-44 exits 11 through 18.

 A few miles east of Joplin, I-49 and US 71 leave I-44 and heads north and enters Carthage.
 Due to the freeway being built, old sections of the highway have been bypassed and become county roads.
 I-49 and US 71 pass through Nevada and other communities before reaching the Kansas City area.
 In south Kansas City, at Bannister Road just north of the Grandview Triangle, US 71 ends its concurrency with I-49, and continues into downtown Kansas City as Bruce R. Watkins Memorial Drive.
 US 71 loses its freeway status for 3 blocks in Kansas City before becoming a freeway again and entering Downtown Kansas City.
 It is very unlikely that the freeway will continue all the way through, as a court order prevents the stoplights to be bypassed, even though MoDOT has the necessary right of way to do so.

 In northern Kansas City, US 71 shares many overlaps with interstates, including I-70, I-35, and I-29.
 US 71 runs with I-29 through Kansas City north of Downtown until St. Joseph.

 Once in St. Joseph, US 71 leaves I-29.
 US 71 runs north to Maryville.
 US 71 serves the small community of Clearmont before running through countryside into Iowa.